JesseDarr/dARM/README.md

 └───────────────────┘
 ```

-It's not well documented, but the ODrive S1 includes `4-pin JST-GH` ports.
-Each odrive will have 1 cable "comming into it" and 1 cable "leaving it" - except the last which will only have 1 cable.
+It's not well documented, but the ODrive S1 includes two `4-pin JST-GH` ports.
+Each ODrive has 1 cable connected to the previous node and 1 cable connected to the next node.
 It does not matter which port is used for which cable.
 This allows us some freedom when we are building out our custom length cables.

 <img src="https://github.com/JesseDarr/dARM/blob/main/pictures/odrive_s1_dip_switch.jpg" width="500">